juntylpro1/secure-enterprise/index.md

 ![The diagram shows the flow that a user would take when working with projects.
 The information is conveyed in the surrounding text.](images/projects-flow.svg){: caption="Figure 1.
 Understanding the projects workflow." caption-side="bottom"}

 After choosing a [deployable architecture](#x10293733){: term} from the catalog, you can add its configuration to a new or existing project, and configure it to your enterprise's needs.
-Before you use the configuration to deploy resources to a specific environment, validation is performed on your code by completing commit checks, vulnerability scans, and cost estimations, so you that your team has all of the essential information that it needs before deploying.
+Before you use the configuration to deploy resources to a specific environment, validation is performed on your code by completing commit checks, vulnerability scans, and cost estimations, so that your team has all of the essential information that it needs before deploying.
 And, if the validation fails, the team can work to update the configuration and run the validation again until it passes.
 With an approval, resources can be deployed and monitored by using {{site.data.keyword.bplong}}.
 Then, if an update to the deployable architecture becomes available, your team is notified within your project and can update the version on your schedule.

 ## Benefits of projects
 {: #project-benefits}

 Projects help manage IaC at scale.
 They help ensure that the IaC and its configuration are always valid, secure, and compliant.
 Because a single project can deploy to different accounts, projects allow users to group related resources across accounts for better collaboration, organization, and user management.
 Users can get started more efficiently on {{site.data.keyword.cloud_notm}} by using projects to create resources by using deployable architectures that help build complex cloud infrastructures that are designed to meet high-availability, scalability, resiliency, and business continuity and disaster recovery (BC/DR) requirements.
+A project is a useful tool for many reasons.

-* A project is a useful tool for many reasons.
-You can associate a set of deployable architectures, their configurations, and the resulting resources in a single interface.
+* You can associate a set of deployable architectures, their configurations, and the resulting resources in a single interface.
 This helps you to manage your resources in a more secure and repeatable way, while simultaneously managing cost, status, and team activity.
 * Projects offer a secure solution supply chain by ensuring that only approved deployable architectures are used to deploy resources and by leveraging trusted profiles to provide secure authorization that doesn't require key rotation and can't be misplaced.
 * Projects provide governance over the configuration of IaC by ensuring that configuration changes are tracked, approved, and subject to automated validation and compliance checks.
 * Projects help ensure that security and compliance issues are addressed by notifying project users of new versions and helping them get deployed in a timely manner.